 Preparing for an appointment

-You'll probably first discuss stuttering with your child's pediatrician or your family doctor.
-The doctor may then refer you to a speech and language disorders specialist (speech-language pathologist).
+You'll probably first discuss stuttering with your child's pediatrician or your family healthcare professional.
+Then you may be referred to a specialist in speech and language disorders called a speech-language pathologist.

 If you're an adult who stutters, you may want to search for a program designed to treat adult stuttering.

-Here's some information to help you get ready for your appointment and know what to expect from your doctor or speech-language pathologist.
+Here's some information to help you get ready for an appointment for you or your child.

 What you can do